asuryoprabowo/asuryoprabowo.github.io/_pages/community.md

 Upcoming
 ---
 _April 28-29, 2026_ <br />
-Together with colleagues at Monash Indonesia, I will be leading a session for senior officials (Echelon II) at the Ministry of Home Affairs as part of their national leadership training.
-This program examines disaster response and mitigation from multiple perspectives, and my session will focus on the financial dimensions.
+Together with colleagues at Monash Indonesia, I will be leading a workshop for senior officials (Echelon II) at the Ministry of Home Affairs as part of their national leadership training.
+This workshop examines disaster response and mitigation from multiple perspectives, and my session will focus on the financial dimensions.

 <br />